Menahem ben Aaron ibn Zerah

-Menahem ben Aaron ibn Zerah (מנחם בן אהרן בן זרח; died 1385) was a Spanish rabbi and codifier born in the Kingdom of Navarre, probably at Estella, in the first third of the 14th century.
+Menahem ben Aaron ibn Zerah (מנחם בן אהרן בן זרח; died 1385) was a Navarrese rabbi and codifier born in the Kingdom of Navarre, probably at Estella, in the first third of the 14th century.

 Biography

-Menahem's father Aaron, forced to leave France in 1306 through the expulsion of the Jews, went to Spain and settled in Estella, where Menahem passed his youth.
+Menahem's father Aaron, forced to leave France in 1306 through the expulsion of the Jews, went to Navarre and settled in Estella, where Menahem passed his youth.
 In the massacre which took place in Estella on the 5th and 6 March 1328, Menahem's parents and his four younger brothers were slain.
 Menahem himself was stricken to the ground, and lay all but dead from his wounds, when he was saved through the compassion of a knight, a friend of his father's.
 He then studied two years under Joshua ibn Shuaib, after which he went to Alcalá to join Joseph ibn al-'Aish, with whom he studied the Talmud and Tosafot.
 His chief teacher was Judah ben Asher, who went through the whole of the Talmud with him, with the exception of the third and fourth orders.
 In 1361 Menahem succeeded Joseph ibn al'Aish as rabbi in Alcala, and held office for eight years, during which time he also taught the Talmud.

 In consequence of the civil war which broke out in 1368, Menahem lost all his property, and he then went to Toledo, where Don Samuel Abravanel took him under his protection, and enabled him to continue his studies during the rest of his life.
 Menahem died at Toledo in July 1385.